-With sincere blasphemy, I employ the fallen glory of tapestry to reorient the holy image within queer cosmology, temporality, and history.
-My materials – cotton, wool, synthetic gold, and digital matter – are at once exquisite and contrived, further reflecting the irresolute tensions between queerness, ethnicity, and the sacred.
+With sincere blasphemy, I employ the fallen glory of tapestry to reorient the holy image within queer cosmology.
+My materials – cotton, wool, synthetic gold, glass beads, and digital matter – are at once exquisite and contrived, further reflecting the irresolute tensions between queerness, ethnicity, and the sacred.
 New worlds are imagined where no resolutions can be made.

 - John Paul Morabito